Asset Deployed Inspection

 DRS is a proprietary technology developed by Sonomatic using frequency-based ultrasonic wall thickness measurements.
 It is a corrosion mapping technique that applies a broad range of low ultrasonic frequencies (<1 MHz) to penetrate challenging coatings such as composite repairs, PE and Neoprene, and excites the natural frequencies of vibration of the underlying steel.
 The DRS probe raster scans over an area of interest and collects response signals.
 Advanced signal processing algorithms have been developed to extract the vibration frequencies and map the wall thickness profile.

 Full matrix capture (FMC) is a data acquisition strategy that allows for the capture of every possible transmit-receive combination for a given ultrasonic phased array transducer.

 ACFM is an electromagnetic technique for detection and sizing of surface-breaking indications.
 It works on all metals, does not require direct contact and works through various thicknesses of coatings.
 ACFM can accurately detect and size linear indications both length and depth.
 It is also easier to use on complex geometries such as nodes and nozzles.

 PEC is a comparative technique whereby advanced processing of the eddy current signal decay and comparison with a reference signal, allows for the determination of the average wall thickness (AWT).
-This fast-screening method allows for the assessment of the general condition of structural steel and is best suited for general corrosion type defects in subsea pipelines.
-A major benefit of PEC is its ability to inspect through challenging coatings and marine growth.
+This fast-screening method allows for the assessment of the general condition of structural steel and is best suited for general corrosion-type defects in subsea pipelines.
+A major benefit of PEC is its ability to inspect through challenging coatings such as concrete weight coat, and marine growth.